PyGraphMol/.github/profile/README.md

 - **Machine learning native** with seamless integration for modern neural architectures
 - **Principled foundation** with clean layered architecture and zero compromises

-## Why GraphMol?
+## Why PyGraphMol?

 We eliminate the **fragmentation** that plagues computational molecular science.
-Instead of maintaining dozens of specialized tools with incompatible approaches, GraphMol provides a **unified ecosystem** where every component strengthens the whole.
+Instead of maintaining dozens of specialized tools with incompatible approaches, PyGraphMol provides a **unified ecosystem** where every component strengthens the whole.

 The result is not just another tool, but a **mathematical edifice** that makes computational molecular science more powerful, more elegant, and more joyful to practice.

 ## Documentation

-📖 **[Philosophy & Motivation](docs/PHILOSOPHY.md)** - Why GraphMol exists and our design principles
+📖 **[Philosophy & Motivation](docs/PHILOSOPHY.md)** - Why PyGraphMol exists and our design principles
 🏗️ **[Architecture](docs/ARCHITECTURE.md)** - Technical architecture and design patterns
 ⚙️ **[Features](docs/FEATURES.md)** - Detailed capabilities and functionality
 🌟 **[Design Excellence](docs/DESIGN.md)** - Our approach to mathematical beauty in code